ShenQingchuan/vue-vine-ppt/pages/page-5.md

 <!--

+Next, let's talk about the syntax design.

-I believe React users feel very comfortable with the component composition, since writing a function is enough to define a component.
+I believe React style is a more natural way to define components, because just writing a function is enough.

+I really like the DX that JSX provides, but why do I abandon it in Vue Vine?

 [click]

-React does this to fit the UI = f(state) concept, but it's actually simpler to write and look at.
+JSX is too dynamic, it's too hard to be analyzed by Vue compiler to generate optimize information.

 [click]

-I really like this development experience, but why don't I want JSX?

-First of all, I don't want to lose the valuable performance benefits brought by Vue 3's compilation optimization.
+I don't wanna lose the valuable performance benefits brought by Vue 3's optimization.

-Secondly, Vue 3 introduces a lot of powerful built-in features for template.
+and Vue has a lot of powerful built-in features for template.

 [click]

-After Vue 3 providing the "script setup" pattern, I'm sure that I found my ideal solution.
+After Vue 3 providing the "script setup" pattern,

+I found that's very suitable to be put inside a function, and I know that's the time to start.

 [Page cost: 1.5 min]
 -->